 Open 24 hours/day.
 7 days/week

 Please note, an employee may choose any healthcare provider for their workers compensation injury or illness, so long as the selected provider accepts workers' compensation insurance and is a subscriber to the Public Subdivision Workers' Compensation Alliance (Alliance Network).
 Find a provider.

 Workers’ compensation insurance provides life-time medical benefits for work-related injuries or illnesses.
 You may be entitled to impairment income benefit (IIB) payments if your physician determines you have a permanent impairment from your injury or illness.

-For prescriptions, you can go to any major retail pharmacy (CVS, Walgreens, etc.) and provide the pharmacist with the workers’ compensation First Fill Card.
+For prescriptions, you can go to any major retail pharmacy (CVS, Walgreens, etc.) and provide the pharmacist with the workers’ compensation First Fill Card (PDF).
 If the pharmacist is unable to fill your prescription, please contact TML-IRP immediately by calling 972-613-1754.

 Returning to Work

 If you receive medical care, your physician may allow you to return to work with restrictions.
 If your work restrictions prevent you from returning to your regular job, the City may transfer you to an alternative position (with equivalent pay and benefits, but not necessarily equivalent duties) to accommodate your work restrictions.

 24-Hour Shift Fire Personnel: You may be temporarily transferred to an 8-hour day schedule while working a modified duty position.

 If you do not need medical care for your injury or illness, you can return to full duty immediately.
 If you receive medical care, you must have a release from your physician allowing you to return to work without restrictions.
 Certain positions may require you to pass a physical agility test before returning to full duty.